Running Injuries: How to Avoid

 Coolness First

 One of the more effective and inexpensive ways to apply cold is to place cubed or crushed ice into a plastic bag.
-Make sure to wrap the bag in cloth or a towel to avoid direct contact with the skin.
+Wrapping the bag in cloth or a towel helps avoid direct skin contact.

-Applying ice “off and on” for 15-20 minute intervals often works best during the initial 24 hours following injury.
-If you are icing your hands or feet, up to 10-minute intervals will work better.
-Keep close track of time though, especially if you have problems with circulation.
+Applying ice “off and on” for 15-20 minute intervals is commonly mentioned during the initial 24 hours following injury.
+Shorter intervals are often discussed for hands or feet, particularly where circulation issues exist.

 Heat for Healing

 Applying heat can also be effective, but not following acute injury.
 This type of application promotes circulation and delivers healing nutrients to areas injured.
-Sounds like a great idea, but applying heat should not be done right away because it’s important to reduce swelling, and doing this is counterproductive.
+Sounds like a great idea, but applying heat right away is often avoided because swelling can increase.